Ryan Tannehill Player Prop Bets for NFL Week 7 | Tennessee vs. Kansas City 10/24/2021

 Matchup vs. Kansas City

-- In two matchups against the Chiefs, Tannehill averaged 195 passing yards per game, 52.5 yards fewer than his over/under in Sunday's game.
+- In two matchups against the Chiefs, Tannehill averaged 195 passing yards per game, 52.5 yards fewer than his over/under for Sunday.

-- Tannehill threw multiple TDs in both of those outings against the Chiefs.
+- In both of those contests against the Chiefs, Tannehill threw multiple TDs.

 - Note: Tannehill's stats vs. Chiefs date back to 2016.

-- The Chiefs have the NFL's 24th-ranked pass defense this season, yielding 287.5 yards per game through the air.
+- The Chiefs have the NFL's 24th-ranked pass defense this season, allowing 287.5 yards per game through the air.

-- The Chiefs have given up 11 touchdowns through the air (1.8 per game).
-They are 19th in the league in that category.
+- At 1.8 passing TDs conceded per game, the Chiefs defense is ranked 19th in the league.

 Recent Performances

-- In last week's outing against the Bills, Tannehill threw for 216 yards while completing 62.1% of his passes with one interception.
+- Tannehill put together a 216-yard performance against the Bills last week, completing 62.1% of his passes with one interception.

-- He added two carries for three yards while scoring one rushing touchdown.
+- Tannehill added three yards on two carries while rushing for one touchdown.

-- Tannehill has put up 711 passing yards (237.0 ypg) on 62-of-100 with two touchdowns against one interception over his last three games.
+- Tannehill has thrown for 711 passing yards over his last three games (237.0 per game) and has a 62% completion percentage (62-of-100), throwing two touchdown passes with one interception.

-- He's also chipped in on the ground, with 33 rushing yards (11.0 ypg) on eight carries with one rushing touchdown.
+- He's also contributed on the ground, with 33 rushing yards (11.0 ypg) on eight carries with one rushing touchdown.

 Tannehill's Tennessee Teammates